underdogg-forks/faveo-docker/README.md

 You can change the environment variables for database configuration.

-### To change the nginx config image for your server edit defaul.conf
+### To change the nginx config image for your server edit default.conf

 After changing nginx config rebuild the image.